 All faculty members will closely uphold the following guidelines:

-a) Uniform: The uniform will be white for female students and white tope with navy blue trouser for male students.
-Uniform could be in of any style that provides a professional appearance, allows comfort and freedom of movement.
-White washable (with white buttons) sweaters may be worn with the uniform.
-The student is responsible of purchases uniform.
+a) Uniform: The uniform top and pants should be in Burgundy.
+The uniform will be worn for both male and female students.
+The uniform should match one of the styles provided below that provides a professional appearance, allows comfort and freedom of movement.
+The student is responsible to purchase the uniform.
 Uniform is to be worn in the clinical setting only.

 b) Name Tag: The student name, student academic year and the institution "University of Science and Technology" imprinted on the name tag and should be worn at all times.
 Name tag is the student responsibility to buy.